bmcglauser/bmcglauser/README.md

-### Hi there 👋 I'm Brett, a full-stack developer in New York
+### Hi there 👋 I'm Brett, a full-stack developer in New York City

 <img align="right" alt="illustration of cluttered desk" width="250" src="https://user-images.githubusercontent.com/25126281/102016769-712c1f00-3d5a-11eb-80db-001c4e7e806e.png" />

 🔬 I’m a new employee at the American Physical Society as a Software Developer

-🌱 I’m working improving Data Visualization skills with D3
+🌱 I’m currently learning Haskell, and getting acquainted with the AWS suite

-👥 My dev heros include Sarah Drasner, Kent C Dodds, Scott Moss & Brian Lonsdorf
+👥 My dev heros include Kent C Dodds, Scott Moss & Brian Lonsdorf

 💬 Ask me about being a theatre performer in NYC